John Keegan: Life and career

-Keegan was born in Clapham to an Irish World War I veteran and was evacuated to Somerset when World War II broke out.
+John Desmond Patrick Keegan was born in Clapham, London, on 15 May 1934.
+His father was an Irish First World War veteran.
+Keegan was evacuated to Somerset when the Second World War broke out.
 At age 13 Keegan contracted orthopaedic tuberculosis, which affected his gait.
-The long-term effects of this rendered him unfit for military service, and the timing of his birth made him too young for service in the Second World War, facts he mentioned in his works as an ironic observation on his profession and interests.
+The long-term effects of this rendered him unfit for military service, and the timing of his birth made him too young for service in the war, facts he mentioned in his works as an ironic observation on his profession and interests.
 The illness also interrupted his education in his teenage years.

-He studied for a period at King's College, Taunton and two years at Wimbledon College, which led to entry to Balliol College, Oxford in 1953, where he read history with an emphasis on war theory.
+He studied for a period at King's College, Taunton, and for two years at Wimbledon College, which led to entry to Balliol College, Oxford, in 1953, where he read history with an emphasis on war theory.
 After graduation he worked at the American Embassy in London for three years.

-In 1960, Keegan took up a lectureship in military history at the Royal Military Academy Sandhurst, which trains officers for the British Army.
-He remained there for 26 years, becoming a senior lecturer in military history during his tenure, during which he also held a visiting professorship at Princeton University and was Delmas Distinguished Professor of History at Vassar College.
+In 1960 Keegan took up a lectureship in military history at the Royal Military Academy Sandhurst, which trains officers for the British Army.
+He remained there for 26 years, becoming a senior lecturer in military history during his tenure, during which he also held a visiting professorship at Princeton University and was Delmas Distinguished Professor of History at Vassar College in the United States.

 Leaving the academy in 1986, Keegan joined The Daily Telegraph as a defence correspondent and stayed with the paper as defence editor until his death.
-He also wrote for the conservative American publication National Review Online.
-In 1998, he wrote and presented the BBC's Reith Lectures, entitling them "War in Our World".
+He also wrote for the American conservative publication National Review Online.
+In 1998 he wrote and presented the BBC's Reith Lectures, entitling them "War in Our World".

 Keegan died on 2 August 2012 of natural causes at his home in Kilmington, Wiltshire.
 He was survived by his wife, their two daughters and two sons.